jpbaruteu/gcp-poc-tf/README.md

 ## Deploy application into GCP

 Now, environments are created into GCP.
 You can get source application from the following repository and deploy it on each env : `https://github.com/jpbaruteu/gcp-poc.git`

+Each cloud build is mapped to a branch with the same name (cloud build "dev" <> branch "dev").
+To deploy the application, create each branches into your GCP repository created juste before.
+Each commit on a branch automatically trigger a build and deploy application on the corresponding environment.

 ## Create a new environment